eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/discussion-topics/a-privacy-risks-and-mitigations.md

 to further minimize these risks, and exploring alternative solutions, such as Zero-Knowledge Proofs (ZKP).*

-*A section will be added to the ARF to discuss:*
+A section will be added to the ARF to discuss:

-1.  *the risks for User privacy, especially regarding tracking as a result of collusion between Relying Parties or between a Relying Party and an Attestation Provider*
+1.  the risks for User privacy due to possible collusion and/or data breaches involving Relying Parties and/or Attestation Providers

-2.  *the countermeasures taken in the current version of the ARF*
+2.  the countermeasures taken in the current version of the ARF

-3.  *the ways in which Attestation Providers can further reduce these risks, for example by issuing short-lived attestations.*
+3.  the ways in which Attestation Providers can further reduce these risks, for example by issuing short-lived attestations.

-4.  *the ways in which these risks may be fully mitigated in the future, e.g. by means of ZKP-based proof mechanisms for attestations.*
+4.  the ways in which these risks may be fully mitigated in the future, e.g. by means of ZKP-based proof mechanisms for attestations.

+5.  the risks for User privacy related to revocation checking.

-In this version of the document, the feedback of Member States during the meetings on 4 and 11 December 2024 was processed.
+In this version of the document, the feedback of Member States during the meetings on 4 and 11 December 2024 was processed, including the comments up until 8 January 2025.

 ### 1.2 Related risks in the Risk Register

-The risk register for European Digital Identity Wallets \[RiskRegister\] contains the following risks regarding User tracking as a result of collusion between Relying Parties or between a Relying Party and an Attestation Provider:
+The risk register for European Digital Identity Wallets \[RiskRegister\] contains the following risks regarding User tracking as a result of collusion between Relying Parties or between a Relying Party and an Attestation Provider or of a data breach of the parties:

 <table>
 <colgroup>